phip1611/web-slides/readme.md

 # Web-Slides

-## Über das Projekt
-Das ist ein einfaches Freizeit-Projekt aus Spaß um bisschen mit MySQL, JSON und REST zu spielen.
-Gedacht ist es, dass X Clients auf eine Präsentations-Webseite gehen und ich über eine weitere Steuerungsseite einstellen kann, was diese zu sehen bekommen.

-## TODO
+## About this project
-- admin.php mit Passwort schützen!
-- normales GET-Abfragen ohne Polling noch implementieren.
-Lohnt sich das überhaupt? Überdenken, vllt streichen...
-- das mit den Popups verbessern
+(ENG) This is a simple fun project to have something like Google Slides for my own as a web tool with a remote control.
+The idea behind it is that instead of a projector n person visit my website and I can remotely control what they will see.

 ## Entwicklerinformationen
-In Tabelle steht nur eine einzige Zeile, es ist nicht geplant mehrere zu haben.
+(DE) In Tabelle steht nur eine einzige Zeile, es ist nicht geplant mehrere zu haben.
 Dort steht die aktuelle Slide-ID, die über REST abgefragt wird.
 So muss ich keine eigene XML/JSON/Whatever-Datei-Verwaltung schreiben und kann On-Update-Current-Timestamp nutzen.